jessefantasy/alx-pre_course/README.md

-Made some changes to the README.md file
+Made some changes to the README.md file.